nicolaswilde/AMD-Developer-Challenge-2025/README.md

    git clone https://github.com/gpu-mode/reference-kernels.git
    ```

-2. Replace submission files in the cloned repository with the ones from this repository.
-Taking `amd-fp8-mm` as an example:
+2. Replace submission files in the cloned repository with the ones from this repository. **Taking `amd-fp8-mm` as an example**:
    - replace the content of `/reference-kernels/problems/amd/fp8-mm/submission.py` with the content of my `1-amd-fp8-mm/amd-fp8-mm-submission.py`

 3. Create the tests file and add benchmarks.